rasa/scoop-directory/README.md

 To [search](https://rasa.github.io/scoop-directory/search) the Scoop Directory click [here](https://rasa.github.io/scoop-directory/search) (put together by [@rashil2000](https://github.com/rashil2000)).

-The search index contains over 17,000 manifests in over 1,600 buckets and is updated daily at 15:00 UTC.
+The search index contains over 16,000 applications in over 1,600 buckets and is updated daily at 15:00 UTC.

 You can also view the full list of all discovered applications sorted by: